-- 3. If the volume (slot location of the file system on the BN), that appears in the Volume box is not the volume to which you wish to save this file, click on the Volume box and select an alternate volume.
-Otherwise, go to step 4. - 4.
-Click the Save As button. - 5.
-Click the Ok button again when the File Saved pop-up window appears.
+- 3. If the file system on the router is an NVFS, and the volume (slot location of the memory card on the router) that appears in the Volume box is not the volume to which you wish to save this file, click on the Volume box and select an alternate volume.
+Otherwise, go to the next step. - 4.
+Click the Save button. - 5.
+Click the Ok button when the File Saved pop-up window appears.

-If you want to reboot the BN with the file you just created and saved, go to Rebooting a BN with a Configuration File for instructions.
+If you want to reboot the router with the file you just created and saved, refer to Rebooting a Wellfleet Router with a Configuration File for instructions.

-Transferring a Configuration File to the BN
+Transferring a Configuration File to the Wellfleet Router

-The Remote File System Manager allows you to transfer files between the Site Manager workstation and any BN using TFTP.
-You must transfer a configuration file, configured in the local mode, to the BN before you can reboot the BN with it.
+The Remote File System Manager allows you to transfer files between the Site Manager workstation and any Wellfleet router using TFTP.
+You must transfer a configuration file that has been configured and saved in local mode to the router before you can reboot the router with it.